There have been an awful lot of Atlantises, will be quite a few more.

 You can only detect the presence of magics from the illusion sphere if your ranks in Spellcraft outrank the caster's ranks in Illusion.

-Once you have identified a particular source of magic, you may attempt you use your Mage Site to scrutinize it.
+Once you have identified a particular source of magic, you may attempt to use your Mage Site to scrutinize it.

 Scrutinize Magic (3 Actions)

-Spend 1 Anima point to make a Spellcraft check against a DC equal to the 10+the caster's ranks in the sphere associated with the spell.
+While your Mage Sight is active, you may spend 1 Anima and 3 actions to make a Spellcraft check against a DC equal to the 10+the caster's Proficiency Bonus in the sphere associated with the spell.
 If you succeed, you gain one of the following pieces of information:

 What created the magical effect (was it another mage, a supernatural being, an artifact or talisman, etc.)